National Dish of Gambia – Benachin

 |tomatoes (chopped)||2 large|

 |cloves garlic (minced)||3|

 |small cabbage (chopped)||½|

 Benachin is a popular Gambian dish that is prepared in one pot alone.
-It consists of rice, vegetables and meat that is cooked together.
+It consists of rice, vegetables, and meat that are all cooked together.

 Directions for Preparing Benachin